Considering a “Gold” IRA? – Choose Wisely

 Depositories charge a small annual account fee plus a storage fee based upon the total value of the account, with a slightly higher amount for segregated storage.

-Goldstar has since signed an exclusive agreement with DDSC (Delaware Depository Service Center) as the sole depository that Goldstar uses.
+So now, Goldstar has signed an exclusive agreement with DDSC (Delaware Depository Service Center) as the sole depository that Goldstar uses.

 One such depository is First State Depository in Wilmington Delaware.
 I must state that I am biased, as I know the owners at First State.
 They run a very clean operation.
-All of their storage agreements are for segregated storage so you coins are never co-mingled with others, and their fees are significantly lower than similar depository services.
+All of their storage agreements are for segregated storage so you coins are never co-mingled with others, and their fees are significantly lower than similar depository services, (I was told half of what GoldStar/DDSC charges)

 Remember, You are the one who should be making ALL the decisions in your Self Directed IRA.
 That’s why you set it up in the first place!